magento/merchdocs/src/stores/store-email-addresses.md

 group: getting-started
 ---

 You can have up to five different email addresses to represent distinct functions or departments for each store or view.
-In addition to the following predefined email identities, there are two custom identities that you can set up according to your needs.
+In addition to the following predefined email identities, there are a few custom identities that you can set up according to your needs.

 - General Contact
 - Sales Representative